realcoloride/YoutubeDL/README.md

 * ❌ No need for extra websites
 * 🌟 Support for YouTube shorts, embeds, and YouTube no cookie
 * ➕ And a bit more...

+\*_Certain providers might not support up to 4K on all videos due to geo-restrictions or other technical issues._

 # Demonstration
 #### See it in action